biophyser/ordering_automation/readme.md

 - `gspread`
 - `oauth2client`

-Use pip or conda to install any of these
+Use pip or conda to install any or all of these:
 ```python
 pip install pandas selenium gspread oauth2client
 conda install pandas selenium gspread oauth2client